honalele/homepage/README.md

 <img src="./fig/deep_learning_course4.png" alt="Deep learning" style="zoom:67%;" />

 - Introduction to Self-driving Cars

-It takes me several months to finish this self-driving introduction course, but it is worth it.
-Now I have an overview of how self-driving cars are being conducted.
-I still need a lot to explore.
+It takes me several months to finish this self-driving introduction course, but it's totally worth it.
+Now I have an overview of how self-driving cars being conducted.
+I still need a lot to explore in this field.

 <img src="./fig/self_driving_course1.png" alt="Deep learning" style="zoom:67%;" />